 REALLY HOT.
 April’s a scorcher.

 Just as nice as August but likely a lot quieter on the island.
+As of September 1st (when families head back for school), Koh Samui is all yours.
+As September draws on, expect it get cloudier.

 Typically rainy season.
 Though it’s as soggy as a sponge, I think November on Koh Samui has a lot to recommend it.